 Big Bend is a national park on the west most corner of Texas bordering Mexico.
 The park is unique due to its three biomes in the park the desert, the basin, and the river area.
-Staying at each one will give you a vastly different experience with the park.
+Staying at each one will give you a vastly unique experience with the park.
 I opted to go backpacking in the mountains to see the park from above and challenge myself with a difficult hike.

 Gearing Up and Staying Safe

 First of all, Big Bend is a desert, so the most important thing is water.
 I cannot stress enough the importance of bringing all the water you need for your whole backpacking excursion.
 I personally went with a 10L water bladder that I filled up with 7 liters for a three-day two-night trip.

 With food you want to keep it lightweight but high in calories and protein.
 Good options include freeze dried backpacking food, dried rice, hot dogs, and snacks that are high in calories.
 Although candy seems unhealthy it is compact and high in calories, and it was definitely the one source of energy that kept me going when I thought my legs could go no farther.

 With all backpacking trips you need to be concerned with weight, so only bring the essentials.
 Often this does not include a change of clothes other than potentially base layers, underwear, and socks.
 It’s okay if you smell so bad that everyone in a 10 foot radius of you gags, but it’s a good idea to have backups base layers in case one of these essentials becomes unwearable, dirty, or wet.

 During this time of year Big Bend is cold at night and warm during the day, so be prepared for both.
 Have a four-season tent or bivy, and have light breathable layers for hiking with thicker outer layers for when you’re at your campsite inactive at night.